Scoville Scale: Complete Guide to Pepper Heat Levels & Flavor Profiles

 Spice Tips for Beginners and Pros

-• Use Gloves: Always wear gloves when handling hot peppers.
-Capsaicin can stay on your hands and transfer to your eyes or face.
+• Use Gloves: Always wear gloves when handling hot peppers to prevent capsaicin transfer to sensitive areas like eyes or face.

-• Pair with Cool Ingredients: To balance the heat, pair red peppers with dairy, citrus, or sweet ingredients like honey or mango.
+• Pair with Cooling Ingredients: Balance heat with dairy (milk, yogurt), citrus, or sweet elements like honey or mango.

-• Store Properly: Keep dried red peppers in an airtight container away from light and moisture to preserve their potency.
+• Store Properly: Keep dried peppers in airtight containers away from light and moisture to preserve potency.

 1. Bell Pepper